IceHe/lib/cmd/l/lsof.md

 lsof -c nginx

 # User
-lsof -u username    # List files opened by a specific user
+lsof -u username    # List files opened by a specified user

 # Combine selection
 # -a : causes list selection options to be ANDed